codymitchell22/ECEN403/RPi Code/README.md

-Codes for the Raspberry Pi for the Accelerometer and the Temp Sensor
+Codes for the Raspberry Pi to use with the the Accelerometer and the Temp Sensor